deevee47/paytm-clone/README.md

-## This is an Paytm Clone using MERN Stack
+## This is an Paytm Clone using MERN Stack feat.
+Signup, Signin, Transactions

-Note: This is not a fully secured app as I made it when learning MERN.
+Note: This is not a fully secured app.
 There might be security leaks on large scale usage.
 But the functionality of Paytm is correctly defined in this project.

 <h1>FILE STRUCTURE:</h1>
 <h4> Backend </h4>